 Our culture also likes to prescribe a narrow weight range for every single body.
 This is despite the fact that we know that body diversity is natural and expected in any population.
 We see body diversity even when everyone eats the same things.

-To raise a child who is free from food issues, trust your child’s body to grow according to its unique blueprint, and avoid any food restriction or moralization.
+Feeding kids who are free from eating disorders and food issues can be challenging in our culture.
+Trust your child’s body to grow according to its unique blueprint, and avoid any food restriction or moralization.